Creating Visual Slides: Where to Begin…

 • ‘Product X is the first of its kind that tackles your problems from four different angles.
 It does A, B, C and D, without affecting performance.’

 Slides should not be lists.
-It is easiest to visualise slides that have a story or a process of some kind.
-Though it may not be immediately apparent, you will find – with practise – that most slides do.
-A list of dates is in fact a story: a story about how the company has developed over the years.
+It is easiest to visualise slides that have a story or a process of some kind and, though it may not be immediately apparent, you will find – with practise – that most slides do.
+A list of dates is a story: a story about how the company has developed over the years.
 A picture of a machine is a story: the journey of raw materials moving along the production line.
-We need to tease out these stories – they will form the basis of our visualisation.
+We need to tease out these stories – they will form the basis of our visualisation. (“What is visualisation?”
+I hear you cry.
+Learn the basics here.)

 Assemble the cast

-Once you’ve worked out what it is you need to say, you then need to pull out the characters in your message: the elements, objects or things that your message features.
-These could be people – clients, prospects, stakeholders.
-They could be items – a test sample, an electron, an investment portfolio.
-Or, they could be far more abstract – information, attention, consumer confidence.
+Once you’ve worked out what you need to say, you can pull out the characters in your message: the elements, objects or things that your message features.
+This could be people – clients, prospects, stakeholders – items – a test sample, an electron, an investment portfolio – or far more abstract – information, attention, consumer confidence.
 These are the elements you will use to tell your story, and use to guide the audience through your message.

 The elements you’ve identified need to be represented on the slide.
 In the case of a customer or an employee, this is fairly straightforward – using a photograph, silhouette or icon works well.
 When choosing images or objects to represent your characters it is important that they are both clear and consistent.

 A silhouette of a doctor will work well, if they are clearly holding a stethoscope.
-If the image is not clear, consider adding a text label to go alongside it to avoid any confusion.
+If the image is not clear, consider adding a text label to avoid any confusion.
 Similarly, it is important that your characters are consistent every time they appear in your slide.
 If your doctor appears as a blue silhouette first time round, they should appear exactly the same the next time.
 The same is true with photographs.
-I would say that it is much more effective to use the same photograph whenever the doctor appears, rather than changing the image for one that more accurately reflects the task they are supposed to be doing at that point.
-Remember, the image is representing a doctor, not explaining what he is doing (which is what the presenter should be doing).
+It is much more effective to use the same photograph whenever the doctor appears, rather than changing the image for one that more accurately reflects the task they are supposed to be doing.
+Remember, the image is representing a doctor, not explaining what they are doing (this is what the presenter should be doing).

-Representing ‘consumer confidence’ is not as easy as representing a doctor.
+Representing ‘consumer confidence’ is not as easy.
 In these situations, using icons or text boxes is the way to go.
-The choice of icon should be sufficiently obvious so that the audience aren’t distracted from your message by guessing what it represents.
+The choice of icon should be obvious enough that the audience aren’t distracted from your message by guessing what it represents.
 Things like arrows, crosshairs, circles work well.
 Textboxes may not be as flashy as icons and images, but they won’t leave the audience guessing.

 Below are five different ways of representing a doctor.
 You need to choose an approach and make it consistent throughout your slides.